nice-devone/nice-cxone-mobile-sdk-ios/README.md

 ## Getting Started

-CXone Mobile SDK lets you integrate CXone into your enterprise iOS mobile phone application with operation system iOS 15 and later.
+CXone Mobile SDK lets you integrate CXone into your enterprise iOS mobile phone application with operating system iOS 15 and later.

 Developing an iOS app using the CXone Mobile package requires the following:
 - An Apple Mac computer